 PodPlay gives venue operators all the tools they need to manage a physical space digitally: integrating video replays, digital scoreboards, and autonomous functionality with software to manage court reservations, programming, coaching, memberships, payments, analytics, and more.

-Originally built to power PingPod, the network of futuristic autonomous ping pong clubs, PodPlay is now used to manage venues across pickleball, padel, ping pong, and pool, with more experienced verticals to come.
+Originally built to power PingPod, the network of futuristic autonomous ping pong clubs, PodPlay is now used to manage venues across pickleball, padel, ping pong, golf simulators, cricket, soccer, baseball, volleyball, pool, and dog washes, with more experience verticals to come.

 This guide focuses on club size, business model, membership structure, pricing, programming, technology and other factors crucial to running a profitable pickleball business where PodPlay has knowledge and expertise.
 There are a host of other important factors to consider when starting a pickleball business plan where we have less expertise and would recommend leveraging other experts in the ecosystem.
 Each of the following is a valuable resource for aspiring club owners: